 In this step we create Argos cycle file (containing all the data transmitted by the float after each cycle) from satellite pass files obtained in step #2.

 Each Argos cycle file contains the data of the satellite pass files concatenated and chronologically sorted.
-A new Argos cycle file is created each time we find a 18 (g_decArgo_minNonTransDurForNewCycle) hours delay without any data transmission.
+A new Argos cycle file is created each time we find a 10 (g_decArgo_minNonTransDurForNewCycle global variable) hours delay without any data transmission.

 The tool create_argos_cycle_files is used for step #3.

 Step #4: correct Argos cycle files